Eadgyth/Programming-Editor/README.md

     external libraries if the built-in options for compiling and crating a jar are selected.</li>
 <li>The printing to a printer is rudimentary and is rather the blueprint for a printing function.
     The font size relative to the page size is not controlled.</li>
 <li>I tested the program on Windows.
-I would be grateful for any feedback, especially from
+There are some problems with the graphical apprearance
-    somebody who may have tried it on other platforms (m.bussiek@web.de).</li>
+    when a high dpi screen is used.
+I would be grateful for any feedback, especially from somebody who may have tried it on other platforms (m.bussiek@web.de).</li>
 </ul>
 <p>
 IDEAS FOR FURTHER DEVELOPEMENT<br>